Multan Sun Temple

-The Sun Temple of Multan was a temple dedicated to Surya, the Hindu Sun God, in the city of Multan in modern Pakistan.
-The exact location of the temple remains unknown, as the temple was as per historical records razed to ground sometimes in between 10th and 11th century AD.
+The Sun Temple of Multan was a temple dedicated to Surya, the Hindu Sun-God, in the city of Multan in modern Pakistan.
+The exact location of the temple remains unknown.

-The temple commanded significant fame in the subcontinent — as a place of pilgrimage and wealth — under Hindu as well as Islamic rule before being destroyed in the late tenth century.
+The temple commanded significant fame in the subcontinent — as a place of pilgrimage and wealth — under Hindu as well as Muslim rule and was supposedly destroyed in the late tenth century CE.
 It appears to have been reconstructed, before being purportedly obliterated by the Mughal Emperor Aurangzeb at some point after 1666.

-Hindu Belief
+Religious significance

 The earliest extant Hindu text to mention of a solar cult is Samba Purana (c.
-7th–8th century CE) — the legend on the origins of the cult made its way into the Bhavishya Purana and even a twelfth century inscription in Eastern India.
+7th – 8th century CE) — the legend on the origins of the cult made its way into the Bhavishya Purana and even a twelfth century inscription in eastern India.

 After being cursed into a leper, Samba urged Krishna to restore his youth who expressed his inability and deferred to the Sun-God.
 So, acting upon the advice of Narada, Samba left for the forests of Mitravan on the banks of Chandrabhaga, the sacred abode of Surya.
 There, he propitiated Surya into appearing before himself and secured a cure but, in return, had to accept setting up a solar temple.
 The next day, Samba received an icon of Surya while bathing in the river, and subsequently, the first solar temple was established in Sambapura.
 However, Brahmins fit for worship were found in India and had to be brought for re-establishing a former energy center in the form of the temple.

 Sambapura has been since identified with Multan and the temple with the eponymous institution.
 However, most scholars have come to reject the equivalence following Heinrich von Stietencron.
 Stietencron notes that formerly, it was not the Chandrabhaga but Ravi that passed by Multan; so, the original town must be at some yet-undetermined site along the older course of Chandrabhaga.
-Alternatively, the Puranic legend must be a recent interpolation; Chach Nama—which purports to be the translation by `Ali Kufi (13th century) of an early eighth century Arabic text—does refer to the temple as Mistravi and Minravi, both of which are derived from Mitravan.
+Alternatively, the Puranic legend must be a recent interpolation; Chachnama — which purports to be the translation by `Ali Kufi (13th century) of an early eighth century Arabic text—does refer to the temple as Mistravi and Minravi, both of which are derived from Mitravan.